 What is Fiat Currency?

-Fiat currency is money that a government declares to be legal tender, but that isn't backed by a physical commodity like gold or silver.
-The word "fiat" comes from Latin, meaning "let it be done" — the money has value because the government says it does, and because people collectively agree to use it.
-The US dollar, euro, British pound, and Japanese yen are all fiat currencies.
+Fiat currency is money that a government declares to be legal tender.
+Not backed by gold, silver, or any other commodity.
+"Fiat" comes from Latin, meaning "let it be done."
+The money has value because the government says it does, and because people collectively agree to use it.
+US dollars.
+Euros.
+British pounds.
+Japanese yen.
+All fiat.

 Why It Matters

-Understanding fiat is essential to understanding why Bitcoin exists.
-Before 1971, the US dollar was backed by gold — you could exchange dollars for a fixed amount of gold at the Federal Reserve.
-When President Nixon ended that convertibility, the dollar became purely fiat.
-Since then, the US money supply has expanded dramatically.
-Every fiat currency in history has lost purchasing power over time through inflation — the dollar has lost over 87% of its purchasing power since 1971.
+Understanding fiat is understanding why Bitcoin exists.
+Before 1971, the US dollar was backed by gold.
+You could exchange dollars for a fixed amount of gold at the Federal Reserve.
+President Nixon ended that convertibility.
+The dollar became purely fiat.
+Since then, the US money supply has expanded dramatically and the dollar has lost more than 87% of its 1971 purchasing power.
+See Bitcoin vs Gold for the full comparison.

 This is the core problem Bitcoin was designed to solve.
-While central banks can print unlimited fiat currency (and regularly do, through quantitative easing, stimulus programs, and deficit spending), Bitcoin's supply is mathematically capped at 21 million.
-You'll hear Bitcoiners refer to traditional money as "fiat" — it's not a slur exactly, but it's not a compliment either.
-It highlights the fundamental difference: fiat money is backed by trust in institutions, Bitcoin is backed by math.
+Central banks can print fiat currency without limit.
+They regularly do.
+Quantitative easing.
+Stimulus programs.
+Deficit spending.
+Bitcoin's supply is mathematically capped at 21 million.
+You'll hear Bitcoiners call traditional money "fiat."
+Not a slur exactly, but not a compliment either.
+It highlights the core difference: fiat money is backed by trust in institutions, Bitcoin is backed by math.

 How It Works